mk12/luminosity/STYLE.md

 Imports should be grouped in the following order:

-1. standard library imports
+1. Standard library imports
-2. related third party imports
+2. Related third party imports
-3. local application/library specific imports
+3. Local application/library imports

 Put a blank line between each group of imports.
 The imports in each group should be sorted alphabetically, by module name.
 All the `qualified` imports should be at the end of the group, also sorted.

 Always use explicit import lists or `qualified` imports for standard and third party libraries.
 This makes the code more robust against changes in these libraries.
 Exception: The Prelude.

-Use explicit import lists for local imports if only a few things are being imported.
-If one specific function is being used, definitely use an import list.
-If nearly every function is used or the functionality of the module as a whole is needed or could be needed (e.g., `import Vector` to use vector math operators), then do not use an import list.
-Use your judgement.
+Use explicit import lists for local imports if there are only a few symbols being imported and you know you won't have to constantly update it in the future.

 Comments
 --------